david-a-wheeler/make-audit/README.md

 It requires an "auditor" tool named `pmaudit` in your PATH.
 It also *requires* GNU make to be installed and run as `make`.
+Finally, it requires `python3` as this tool is primarily implemented using Python version 3.X.

 ## Running